-- a) Following each annual meeting of the Corporation's shareholders, the Board shall appoint from its members three directors to serve on the Committee (the "Members") until the close of the next annual meeting of shareholders of the Corporation (provided that if such appointment is not made, the Member shall continue as a member of the Committee until his or her successor is appointed) or until the Member ceases to be a director, resigns or is replaced, whichever first occurs.
-In addition to possessing the qualities required of a Director, each Member shall have, or commit to develop in a timely manner, an understanding of compensation and corporate governance principles and practices. - b) A majority of the Members of the Committee shall be "independent" as set out in the mandate of the Board. - c) The Board shall appoint one of the Members as the chairperson of the Committee (the "Chair").
-If the Chair is absent from a meeting, the Members shall select a chairperson from those in attendance to act as chairperson of the meeting.
+- a) Following each annual meeting of the Corporation's shareholders, the Board shall appoint from its members at least three (3) directors to serve on the Committee (the "Members") until the close of the next annual meeting of shareholders of the Corporation (provided that if such appointment is not made, the Member shall continue as a member of the Committee until his or her successor is appointed) or until the Member ceases to be a director, resigns or is replaced, whichever first occurs.
+In addition to possessing the qualities required of a Director, each Member shall have, or commit to develop in a timely manner, an understanding of compensation and corporate governance principles and practices. - b) Each of the Members of the Committee shall be "independent" as set out in the mandate of the Board and within the meaning of applicable securities laws, the applicable policies adopted by securities regulatory authorities and the applicable rules of any stock exchange upon which the Corporation's securities are listed. - c) The Board shall appoint one of the Members as the chairperson of the Committee (the "Chair").
+If the Chair is absent from a meeting, the Members shall select an acting chairperson from those in attendance to act as chairperson of the meeting.
 The Chair's responsibilities have been determined and approved by the Board and have been set out in a written position description. - d) The compensation of Members shall be as determined by the Board.